abbylloyd03/streaming-03-rabbitmq/README.md

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
 How do you know?
+- No, it will not terminate on its own.
+This is evident because it returns the following message: 'Waiting for messages.
+To exit press CTRL+C
-As long as the process is running, we cannot use this terminal for other commands.
+- As long as the process is running, we cannot use this terminal for other commands.

 ## Version 1 - Open a New Terminal / Emit More Messages